A Way Out (video game): Plot

-Development
+Development and release

 A Way Out was developed by Hazelight Studios, a small team of developers in Sweden led by film director Josef Fares.
 Both Fares and several members of his team previously worked on the acclaimed title Brothers: A Tale of Two Sons from Starbreeze Studios.
 Production of the game began in the second half of 2014.
 The design philosophy for the game is that the team wanted to create a cooperative game that is unique and different.
 As a result, the team opted not use the traditional drop-in and drop-out cooperative format featured dominantly in mainstream cooperative games, and instead, the team decided to create a full game that must be played cooperatively with another player.
 According to Fares, the game was his passion project and he cancelled an upcoming feature film in order to devote more time to working on the game.
 The game uses Unreal Engine 4.
 About 30–35 people worked on the game.

 Despite the game's heavy focus on multiplayer, the game was described as an "emotional adventure".
 As a result, cutscenes will play out even during online play to ensure that players can understand the story of the other character.
 The game features a wide variety of gameplay sequences from stealth to driving to ensure that players are often presented with different gameplay situations and generally make the game and its characters more interesting.
 To make the two protagonists more realistic, the team ensured that Leo and Vincent have distinct personalities and that they have different opinions and responses while interacting with the game's world.
 Fares Fares, a Swedish-Lebanese actor and Josef Fares' older brother, plays Leo.

 The title is part of publisher Electronic Arts' EA Originals program, dedicated to funding small independent games.
 The partnership came to fruition when Patrick Söderlund, the executive vice president of Electronic Arts, approached Fares personally for collaboration after being impressed by Brothers.
 EA offered $3.7 million for the development of the game and gave Fares and his team complete creative control over the game's development.
 According to Fares, all revenue from sales of the game will go back to Hazelight.
 The formation of Hazelight Studios and the partnership between Hazelight and EA was officially unveiled at The Game Awards 2014.
 The game's title and gameplay was revealed at Electronic Entertainment Expo 2017 during EA's press conference.
 The game was released for PlayStation 4, Windows, and Xbox One on March 23, 2018.

 Reception

+Critical reception

+A Way Out received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

+Sales

-A Way Out received a weighted average rating of 78 out of 100, according to review aggregator Metacritic.
-It sold over a million copies in two weeks and in August 2019 Hazelight announced sales had reached two million.
-Fares revealed in January 2021 that the game had sold more than 3.5 million copies.
+A Way Out sold over 1 million units in two weeks.
+By August 2019, the game had sold 2 million units.
+Josef Fares revealed in January 2021 that it had sold over 3.5 million units.
+By June 2024, it had sold over 9 million units.
+By March 2025, it had sold over 11 million units.